tolutheo/mit-final-project/README.md

 # MIT-Final-Project
+This is my project for my masters program in UNILAG.
+I created a Learning Management System that can be customized by any learning environment: Primary school, Secondary or University.
+The code is written in PHP and Javascript with MySQL as database.

-To access the code first create a database named "capstone" and import all the tables from the database in the "db" folder which is inside "lms" folder
+To install the code first install WAMP server then create a database named "capstone" and import all the tables from the database in the capstone.sql inside the "db" folder.
+Then copy all the files into the www folder of the WAMP server.

 The functions of this system are: